dorairajsanjay/tldr/README.md

 # tldr

 tldr is an experimental text summarizer that uses sequence to sequence neural machine learning models and an n-gram language model similar to other traditional noisy channel approaches.

+The language model uses the Brown corpus.
+It compares a subset of top Beam search scores and their bigram likelihood scores and picks the one with the highest bigram likelihood.

 The network diagram is shown below